ucsd-cse12-ss24/ucsd-cse12-ss24.github.io/syllabus.md

 This score is calculated on a weekly basis (starting in Week 1).
 You need 6 points per week to earn full credit.
 The maximum number of points you can earn in one week is 12, which might give you extra credit.

 Earn engagement points by:
-- **In class participation via Google Forms (6 points max each week)**: In Weeks 1 through 5, you will earn credit for attending and participating in lecture (2 points each) and discussion section (1 point each; the discussion in Week 2 would worth 2 points).
-Lecture/Discussion participation will be recorded via Google Forms that you will fill out during lecture/discussion.
-We have you respond to problems in lecture/discussion because there is quite a bit of evidence that sitting and listening passively [probably isn’t the best way to teach or learn science](https://www.nature.com/news/why-we-are-teaching-science-wrong-and-how-to-make-it-right-1.17963).
-You must submit these questions during the lecture/discussion. _These questions will be graded for participation only and not for correctness of the response._
+- **In class participation via Gradescope quizzes (6 points max each week)**: In Weeks 1 through 5, you will earn credit for attending and participating in lecture (2 points ; you automatically get 2 points for the first lecture) and discussion section (1 point each; the discussion in Week 2 would worth 2 points).
+Lecture/Discussion participation will be recorded via Gradescope quizzes that you will fill out during lecture/discussion. **Only valid submissions made before the end of each lecture/discussion will count towards your engagement.** _These Gradescope quizzes will be graded for engagement only and not for correctness of the response._
 - **Weekly (P)review quiz (6 points max each week)**: Online quizzes review the week’s material and preview some upcoming examples each week.
 Each weekly review quiz will be worth 6 points.
 You can submit your answers to each quiz as many times as you like.
-The latest submission before 11pm on Monday will count towards your engagement score. **Review quizzes will be graded for correctness.** _The review quiz must be completed independently and individually.
-You may refer to your class notes and resources linked from this website, but not to other references.
+The latest submission before 11pm on Sunday will count towards your engagement score. **Review quizzes will be graded for correctness: we will use the score of your last submission to a review quiz before the deadline as your grade for that review quiz.** _The review quiz must be completed independently and individually.
+You may refer to your class notes and resources linked from this website.
+You may ask the staff in office hours for help with related concepts, but not the specific questions.
 You may not share information about the review quiz with others, take the review quiz in someone else’s name, or ask anyone for prior knowledge about the review quiz._

 We encourage you to find your preferred method for staying engaged with the course.
 There are lots of ways to earn full credit for a week’s engagement.
-For example: (1) attending all lectures and discussion sections;  (2) answering all questions on the review quiz correctly; or (3) attending two lectures and getting two points on the review quiz; etc. If you decide to complete review quizzes on top of attending all lectures and discussions, you will get extra credit for your course grade.
+For example: (1) attending all lectures and discussion sections;  (2) answering all questions on the review quiz correctly; or (3) attending two lectures and getting two points on the review quiz; etc. **If you decide to complete review quizzes on top of attending all lectures and discussions, you will get extra credit for your course grade.**

 ## Programming Assignments (PAs)